laugustyniak/personal-website/content/project/avaya/index.md

 # Tha main objectives

-In the **Avaya Conversational Intelligence (ACI)** project, I have been involved in the complete design and implementation of AI-enabled solutions for call centers.
-The solution is responsible for automatic speech recognition (ASR), and analysis of transcripts that enable understanding what, who, when, and how is doing in the call centers.
-It improves agents' productivity and increases customer satisfaction.
-I worked on implementing state-of-the-art models for spoken language understanding and creating entirely new machine learning models for post ASR natural language processing tasks.
+In the **Avaya Conversational Intelligence (ACI**) project, I led the ML team, consisting of ML engineers, data linguists, and annotators.
+I was responsible for designing and implementing AI-enabled solutions for call centers, leveraging my expertise in automatic speech recognition (ASR) and post-ASR natural language processing.

+Under my leadership, the ML team implemented state-of-the-art spoken language understanding models and created new machine learning models for post-ASR natural language processing tasks.
+We collaborated closely with Avaya's product and engineering teams to ensure the solution was scalable, reliable, and highly performant.

+The ACI solution has significantly enhanced the Avaya platform, making it one of the most innovative and effective conversational intelligence platforms.
+Our contributions to conversational intelligence have been groundbreaking, and we continue to push the boundaries of what is possible in this exciting field.

-The research community has recognized the research works, and our papers have been accepted at Interspeech and EMNLP conferences.
+The research community has recognized our work, and our papers have been accepted at prestigious conferences such as Interspeech and EMNLP.
 Check out more about project here: https://www.avaya.com/en/videos/avaya-conversational-intelligence/1_1xh09nax/